-(Since 4.08.0) Normally, space in the serialized output is reserved to write the bsize_32 and bsize_64 fields returned by serialize.
+• const struct custom_fixed_length fixed_length (Since 4.08.0) Normally, space in the serialized output is reserved to write the bsize_32 and bsize_64 fields returned by serialize.
 However, for very short custom blocks, this space can be larger than the data itself!
 As a space optimisation, if serialize always returns the same values for bsize_32 and bsize_64, then these values may be specified in the fixed_length structure, and do not consume space in the serialized output.

-Note: the finalize, compare, hash, serialize and deserialize functions attached to custom block descriptors must never access the OCaml runtime.
-Within these functions, do not call any of the OCaml allocation functions, and do not perform a callback into OCaml code.
-Do not use CAMLparam to register the parameters to these functions, and do not use CAMLreturn to return the result.
-Do not raise exceptions, do not remove global roots, etc.
+Note: the finalize, compare, hash, serialize, and deserialize functions attached to custom blocks descriptors are only allowed limited interactions with the OCaml runtime.
+Within these functions, do not call any of the OCaml allocation functions, and do not perform any callback into OCaml code.
+Do not use CAMLparam to register the parameters to these functions, and do not use